cmpilato/worship-music/For_a_Thousand_Tongues/README.md

 Your love is the source of my peace.
 Savior, You knew all along
 That you'd trade perfection for all I'd do wrong.
-Lord, may my life make a beautiful song to Thee.
+Lord, may my life make a beautiful song to the King.
-O, for a thousand tongues to sing!
+Oh, for a thousand tongues to sing!

-O, for a thousand tongues to sing my great Redeemer's praise!
+Oh, for a thousand tongues to sing my great Redeemer's praise!
 Sing of the glories of my King; the triumph of His grace!

 Jesus you've broken the power of sin.